Unparalleled suite of productivity-boosting Web APIs & cloud-based micro-service applications for developers and companies of any size.

 In the modern technology era, APIs are playing a crucial role and without APIs, our web and mobile apps would not be the same as they are now.
 APIs have made the process of engineering the apps so easy.
 Because of the increase in smartphones, smartwatches, social media, and concepts like the Internet of Things the APIs are becoming more and more popular.

-Let’s discuss some of the points that explain the benefits of APIs and why wee need them.
+Let’s discuss some of the points that explain the benefits of APIs and why we need them.

 APIs Provide Great Advantages to Developers

 APIs have made the life of developers so easy by saving a lot of their time.
-A software developer would know this that without API his job would be so much difficult then it is now.
+A software developer would know that without an API his job would be so much more difficult than it is now.

-We all use the internet, you would have seen many websites and mobile apps that provide you the option of log in using Facebook.
+We all use the internet, you would have seen many websites and mobile apps that provide you the option of login using Facebook.
 This is only possible because the developer is using the API provided by Facebook for data sharing.
-This does not only makes the developer’s job easy but also saves the time of users.
+This not only makes the developer’s job easy but also saves the time of users.

 Communication Between Services Using APIs

-One of the great advantages of using an API is that communication between the two services or applications become easier and simpler.
+One of the great advantages of using an Application Programing Interface is that communication between the two services or applications becomes easier and simpler.
 The communication between the two services is done in a standard format.
 We will not go into the nitty-gritty of using the API, just understand that the application using the API sends the request and in response to that request receives the data.

 According to the needs of your application, you can receive the data in HTTP, XML or JSON format.